-'Iliahi (as 'aoa), as well as other dryland forest trees 'ahakea, alahe'e, kauila, naio, neneleau, 'lei, and wiliwili are mentioned in the Hawaiian creation chant, Kumulipo (Beckwith 1972).
-The 'iliahi tree is matched
+'Iliahi (as 'aoa), as well as other dryland forest trees 'ahakea, alahe'e, kauila, naio, neneleau, \bar{u} 'lei, and wiliwili are mentioned in the Hawaiian creation chant, Kumulipo (Beckwith 1972).
+The 'iliahi tree is matched with the palaoa translated with a question mark as 'walrus' (Beckwith 1972).
+In translating palaoa, the Hawaiian dictionary (Pukui and Elbert 1986) does not include 'walrus', but instead considers the primary meaning as a more logical 'sperm whale'.

-Hawaiiar palaoa translated with a question mark as 'walrus' (Beckwith 1972).
-In translating palaoa, the a dictionary (Pukui and Elbert 1986) does not include 'walrus', but instead considers the meaning as a more logical 'sperm whale'. nearly 50 three hur amounts Auwahi: Santalum ellipticum is common on leeward Haleakalā from near sea level to 000 feet elevation.
-Santalum freycinetianum var. lanaiense is much rarer, known from two to ndred individuals in Auwahi.
-Despite large size (almost 50 feet tall) and bearing prolific of viable seeds, damage by introduced rats and the unsuitability of its current pasture-like as nearly eliminated natural regeneration by seed.
+Status at Auwahi: Santalum ellipticum is common on leeward Haleakalā from near sea level to nearly 5000 feet elevation.
+Santalum freycinetianum var. lanaiense is much rarer, known from two to three hundred individuals in Auwahi.
+Despite large size (almost 50 feet tall) and bearing prolific amounts of viable seeds, damage by introduced rats and the unsuitability of its current pasture-like habitat has nearly eliminated natural regeneration by seed.